NexGen Academy

 • The tools are Lewis diagrams, the Octet Rule, and hybrid orbitals.
 Exceptions are allowed for Boron, Sulfur, Nitrogen, and others which don't obey the Octet Rule.

 • Resonance (1928 Linus Pauling) is necessary as a band-aid because electrons are not localized on each atom, and everyone knows that.
 Electrons move around an entire molecule.
-So we explain multiple-Lewis diagram possibilities for the same molecule by employing "resonance structures".
+So we explain multiple Lewis diagram-possibilities for the same molecule by employing "resonance structures".

 • VSEPR Model is then used to explain/predict the shape of non-metal molecules.
 It seems to work, qualitatively at least.
 The problems that crop up are dealt with as needed.